randylubin/Diegetic-Games/learn/collaborative-storytelling-examples.md

 # Collaborative Storytelling Examples and Resources

-I recently gave a talk about the future of Collaborative Storytelling and what we can learn from different mediums: Board Games, RPGs, Larps, Video Games, and Immersive Theater.
+Here's a talk I gave about the future of Collaborative Storytelling and what we can learn from different mediums: Board Games, RPGs, Larps, Video Games, and Immersive Theater.
 Here are examples I used in my talk and resources to learn more.

+<iframe width="560" height="315" style="display:block; margin-right:auto; margin-left:auto; margin-bottom:30px; margin-top:30px;" src="https://www.youtube.com/embed/P_VrNl15KbA" frameborder="0" allowfullscreen></iframe>

 # Board Games